 Plus the leftovers are wonderful as the flavors continue to develop.
 So it’s a great, simple meal to enjoy throughout the week or for take-along lunches to reheat.
 Hope you enjoy this tasty celebration of spring as much as we do!

-Come join The Garden Grazer on Instagram and share a pic if you make or adapt this!
-I love seeing your beautiful recreations.
-(Or leave a review/star rating below if you give it a try – your feedback is very appreciated!)
+Come join The Garden Grazer on Instagram and share a photo if you make or adapt this!
+(Also please leave a review & star rating below if you give it a try – your feedback is always very appreciated.
+Thank you!)

 Spring Minestrone Soup